Call for Posters

 - Research practice

 We are all striving to achieve best practice as researchers.
 Share the skills and techniques you have developed as a researcher.
 Presentations in this session will include but are not limited to:

 Managing to maintain your life balance over the sustained period of time and effort it takes to complete a doctoral degree can take its toll and even the best will run into roadblocks or writers block!
 Presentations in this session will provide insights into how to manage your time, your work and your well-being including but not limited to:

-This session will feature research by First Nations researchers those who are researching with First Nations communities, perspectives or issues with topics including but not limited to:
+This session will feature research by Indigenous and non-Indigenous researchers who are researching with First Nations communities, perspectives or issues with topics including but not limited to:

 - Knowledge systems